A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: SIMULATION AND EXPERIMENTAL RESULTS

 \subsubsection{Simulation Scene}

-As obstacles or the number of robots increase, the simulation scenes are shown in Fig. \ref{fig_sim_scene}(a)-(f).
+As obstacles or the number of robots increase, the scenes are shown in Figure \ref{fig_sim_scene}(a)-(f).
 The size of the scenes is $15m \times 25m$.
 The start and goal states are displayed on the most left and most right, respectively.
-Snapshots during the tasks are also shown in Fig. \ref{fig_sim_scene}.
-The pictorial motion of the tasks is available in the attached video.
+Snapshots during the tasks are also shown in Figure \ref{fig_sim_scene}.
+The pictorial motion is available in the attached video.
 In these tasks, the start and goal states are assumed to satisfy the closed-chain and collision constraints, and valid paths connecting the start and goal states exist theoretically.
 Moreover, the height of some obstacles is lower than the maximum allowed height of the object, which means that obstacles may be crossed by the system.